CIA Task Force "Havana Syndrome" rules out foreign attacks in most cases reported in interim report - ExBulletin

 In early 2021, the Biden administration launched an intelligence review and established an expert panel of intelligence officials and medical experts to assess reported cases and possible technologies behind them; his findings are expected to be released soon.
 National Security Adviser Jake Sullivan also appointed a senior director on the National Security Council to improve data collection and lines of inquiry.

-As part of its efforts, the Biden administration and staffing agencies affected encouraged employees to report health incidents they suspected might be related to Havana Syndrome.
+As part of its efforts, the Biden administration and staffing agencies affected encouraged employees to report health incidents they suspected could be related to Havana Syndrome.

 The result was a considerable influx of reports, many of which CIA officials acknowledged could have been made out of an “abundance of care” and a growing awareness of incidents among government employees.